Self-Discipline Habits To Improve Your Life

 - Self-discipline is the “correction or regulation of oneself for the sake of improvement.”
 Merriam-Webster Dictionary.

-You can also use different words in place of self-discipline to understand its meaning.
-Some synonyms of self-discipline are:
+You can also use different words in place of self-discipline to better understand its meaning.
+Some synonyms are:

 - Will power

 My favorite definition of self-discipline, perhaps, is this: “Self-discipline is the ability to make yourself do what you should do when you should do it, whether you feel like it or not.”

 To be completely truthful, it is easy to do something when you feel like it.
 However, it’s when you don’t feel like doing something and you force yourself to do it anyway is when you move your life and career onto the fast track.

 Controlling our feelings in the moment so we can have something better later takes hard work.
 It involves delayed gratification, which is not acting on your impulses.